theupdateframework/pep-maximum-security-model/README.rst

 protect distributions in the event that PyPI is compromised.
-The maximum security model retains many of the benefits of PEP 458 (e.g., immediate availability of distributions that are uploaded to PyPI) and additionally aims to ensure that PyPI can recover from a key compromise.
+The maximum security model retains many of the benefits of PEP 458 (e.g., immediate availability of distributions that are uploaded to PyPI) and additionally aims to ensure that end-users are not at risk of installing forged distributions if PyPI is compromised.
+In the minimum security model, attackers may sign for malicious distributions by compromising the signing keys stored on PyPI infrastructure.

 This PEP includes the changes made to PEP 458 but excludes its informational elements to primarily focus on the maximum security model.
 For example, an